George19890716/express-decorator-cli/templates/project/Readme.md

   ### Port
   Default value is 404, and the valid range is from 0 to 50,000 inclusive.

+  ### ValuesFolder
+  Default value is "values", to define the folder for storing JSON format data and extract them by "Value" decorator.

 ## Example of using express-spring decorators